Whyzanet/WhyzaGC/README.md

 Finally I also have the MightyOhm pulse pin connected to pin 35 on the Pi 4 so that a bash script can look for a rising edge on GPIO 19.
 I use this to log rare occurences of high CPS's when I am interested.

-I am powering the Feather Huzzah through the USB pin ( 3rd from top left to right ) from a Raspberry Pi 4 5V pin on the Pi GPIO header ( as well as a ground connection between the two ).
-Current is usually around 110 mA, though will peak around 300 mA when charging the Li battery.

-I am powering the MightyOhm Geiger via the 3V3 and the GND pins on the HUZZAH connecting to the solder pads for the original 3v battery leads on the MightyOhm.

 ## Latest Version